timnewsham/myv6/README.md

 To see how the system was configured, read the "runsetup" and "runsetup2" scripts.

-The tape image is fetched from http://doc.cat-v.org/unix/v6/operating-systems-lecture-notes/v6/
+The tape image is originally from http://doc.cat-v.org/unix/v6/operating-systems-lecture-notes/v6/

 The setup scripts are based on instructions from